mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Shingans to the point where they no longer had to imbibe it to achieve these effects.
 The shamans led the Shingan people in a revolt against the humans.
-It was theorised, but never proven, that the substance was only able to interact with the cerebral biomes of psionically talented Shingans.
+It was theorized, but never proven, that the substance was only able to interact with the cerebral biomes of psionically talented Shingans.
 In 350, the Imperial Navy interdicted the world before the Shingans were able to